dag81/vesyncOpenhabPyPort/README.md

 3. Confirm the suspected behaviour that air_quality is relevant only to the Core200S and Core300S models, and maps to some sort of visual display on the devices.
    * If this is confirmed dynamically remove the air_quality channel from the Core400S model
    * If this is confirmed dynamically remove the air_quality_ppm25 channel from the Core200S and Core300S models
 4. Look at protocol mapping the V1 specification for the LV prefixed model.
-5. Confirm untested Humidity Unit Classic300S Support.
-6. Look at potentially other equipment supported by the VeSync API.
+5. Look at potentially other equipment supported by the VeSync API.

 ### Credits